soroushh/Tails/README.md

+# Have access to different files inside the repository:

+1. The ruby files related to the models are in "lib" folder.

+2. The test files are in the "spec" folder.

+3. The required file for running the server is "server.rb" file.

+4. I have used Sinatra framework for building the API.

+5. I have used Rspec as the testing framework.

 # How to install and start the server

 1. At first you can clone or fork the repository from [here](https://github.com/soroushh/Tails)!